sayfullo22/sayfullo22/blog.md

 # Writings

-Thoughts on hydrology, water systems, environmental engineering, geography, and history.
+When engineering meets history, geography, and the long memory of civilizations.

 {% for post in site.posts %}